anastasiamoiseenko/anastasiamoiseenko/README.md

 - 👋 Hi, I’m @anastasiamoiseenko
-- 👀 I’m interested in DevOps and cloud
+- 👀 I’m interested in DevOps and Cloud
 - 🌱 AWS Certified Solutions Architect
 - 💞️ I’m now looking for a position of DevOps Engineer
-- 📫 How to reach me on LinkedIn (https://www.linkedin.com/in/anastasiia-moiseienko-989973248)
+- 📫 How to reach me on LinkedIn (https://www.linkedin.com/in/anastasiiamoiseienko)

 <!---
 anastasiamoiseenko/anastasiamoiseenko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.